 All CDIs who are appointed as Enseignant-Chercheurs are expected to engage in service activities, such as sitting on committees, or developing new curriculum.
 Service constitutes an important part of applications for promotion.

-Please refer to the Faculty Manual section 5.2. for a full explanation of service and all of its varieties (service to your department, service to the university, etc.).
+Please refer to the Faculty Manual2 section 5.2. for a full explanation of service and all of its varieties (service to your department, service to the university, service to the profession, etc.).

 Rank and Applying for Promotion